sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-input-output/README.md

 # Programming: Input and Output

-If programming is about transforming inputs into outputs, how do you collect inputs and how do you generate outputs?
+Programming is about transforming inputs into outputs.
+How do you collect inputs and generate outputs?

 ## Input

 There are a many ways to collect input:

-* In a CLI program, input usually comes from flags, arguments, and the contents of other files
+* In a CLI program, input comes from flags, arguments, and the contents of other files
-* In a web program, input usually comes from forms and user interactions
+* In a web program, input comes from forms and user interactions
-* In a data API program, input usually comes from HTTP requests
+* In a data API program, input comes from HTTP requests
-* In a hardware program, input usually comes from either passive sensors on the device or user interactions
+* In a hardware program, input comes from either passive sensors on the device or user interactions

 ## Output

 There are also many ways to generate output:

-* In a CLI program, the output is usually printed to the terminal
+* In a CLI program, the output is printed to the terminal
-* In a web program, the output is usually rendered to the screen or sent to a server as an HTTP request
+* In a web program, the output is rendered to the screen or sent to a server as an HTTP request
-* In a data API program, the output is usually an HTTP response
+* In a data API program, the output is an HTTP response
-* In a hardware program, the output is usually some visualization or change in behavior of the device
+* In a hardware program, the output is some visualization or change in behavior of the device

 ## Logging in JavaScript

-The easiest way to output to the screen with JavaScript is with `console.log`.
+The easiest way to output to the screen with JavaScript is with `console.log`:

 ```js
 const message = "Hello, world!"